Want to join our team?

 Applicants who are a match will be invited to perform a sample copyedit.

 Unless otherwise stated, all interested applicants for contract editorial positions should fill out the form above.
-Applications for contract roles will not be accepted by email.
+Applications for contract roles are not accepted by email.
 If your qualifications match the requirements, you will be invited to discuss the role in more detail, including rates, via virtual call.
 Due to the high volume of applicants, we are not able to respond to everyone individually.
 Our contract positions are all fully remote.
 Applications for nonactive job listings will be put on file until we are actively hiring for that role.

 Staff Positions